 - Rehabilitation therapy

-Great care should be taken when treating with pain medicine.
+Great care should be taken with pain medicine.
 Long-term use may cause severe liver/kidney damage.
 Routine blood work may be required.

 Custom knee braces are new to the veterinary world.
-Because of this, there is a lack of evidence of this method working as it does in humans.
+Because of this, there is a lack of evidence.

 Postoperative care is just as important as the surgery itself!
 No matter how great your pup seems to feel after surgery, he/she must be under restricted activity for several weeks after surgery.
 This could mean kenneling your dog when unsupervised and leash-walking for bathroom breaks.